Dorsi is a freelance writer/researcher in the San Francisco Bay Area. She is also a photographer, art educator, and artist.

 8. Now add the last shape for the front and bottom fin.
 You will notice this shape looks almost like a "boomerang".

-- You have now created your basic clownfish!
+You have now created your basic clownfish!
 Trace the entire fish with a marker if you're finished.
-If you are going to paint the fish with watercolor or acrylics, do not just continue on with your pencil and don't use a marker.
+If you are going to paint the fish with watercolor or acrylics, just continue on with your pencil and don't use a marker.

 Add Final Details